ElinVoss/omnimeta-saga-universe/archives/4th.md

 They are **elevated mortals**—humans who achieved such resonance mastery they became principle-vessels.

-The Fathombreak didn't awaken them.
+The Steal Breaks Open didn't awaken them.
 It **created the conditions for their final ascension**.

 ## LAYER FIVE: THE ENDING THAT ISN'T AN ENDING